Michle99/SBA-307-take-home-assesmnt/README.md

 - About Page
 - Contact Page

-#
+# Pre-requisites
+- Fundamental Understanding of HTML
+- Fundamental Understanding of CSS

 # Getting Started
-Clone the repo to check out the directories.
+Clone the repository to get started.